faizanqaxi/Web-Application-Reactjs/README.md

 # Web-Application-with-Reactjs
+First download and install yarn.
-move to the project folder in the terminal and do the following to install the node modules :
+Then move to the project folder in the terminal and do the following to install the node modules :

 yarn install --ignore-engines